alexreg/typer/docs/tutorial/commands/callback.md

   Manage users in the awesome CLI app.

 Options:
-  --verbose / --no-verbose  [default: False] --install-completion      Install completion for the current shell.
-  --show-completion         Show completion for the current shell, to copy it or customize the installation.
-  --help                    Show this message and exit.
+  --verbose / --no-verbose  [default: no-verbose] --help                    Show this message and exit.

 Commands: